score-json/json/TSF/trustable/assumptions-of-use/AOU-29.md

 normative: true
 ---

-The integrator evaluate the necessity of monitoring mechanisms and implement these together with a persistent storage of monitoring data as needed.
+The integrator shall evaluate the necessity of monitoring mechanisms and implement these together with a persistent storage of monitoring data as needed.